 Overview

-No child should die from airway mismanagment.
+No child should die from airway mismanagement.
 The actual procedure of intubation involves placing a plastic breathing tube in the airway of a patient that provides a conduit for oxygenation and ventilation.
 As simple as this may sound, avoidable deaths have been documented in the literature.
-These events are often the result of a cascade of system failures related to equipment, environment, preperation, planning, experience and communication.
-Furthermore, there is little information known about best practices specifically related to patients who have difficult airway airways.
+These events are often the result of a cascade of system failures related to equipment, environment, preparation, planning, experience and communication.
+Furthermore, there is little information known about best practices specifically related to patients who have difficult airways.

 Research